esardee/pidash-2/README.md

   `ssh pi@<ip address>`

-6. Run the following:

-  `curl https://raw.githubusercontent.com/esardee/pidash-2/master/piconfig2.sh > /home/pi/install.sh`

-7. Then run the following.
-You will be asked to enter some WiFi information at the start.
+6. Run the following.
+You will be asked to enter some WiFi information at the start:

-  `sudo sh /home/pi/install.sh`
+  `curl https://raw.githubusercontent.com/esardee/pidash-2/master/piconfig2.sh > /home/pi/install.sh && sudo sh /home/pi/install.sh`

 8. Once that is complete, follow the instructions on screen and run the following: